 Do you feel that when you ask for feedback, there’s something people aren’t telling you?

-If you’re not being bullied, you don’t think that you are experiencing discrimination, and you’ve done everything to advance your career, but it’s stalled, maybe that need to improve your communication skills.
+If you’re not being bullied, you don’t think that you are experiencing discrimination, and you’ve done everything to advance your career, but it’s stalled, it may be that you need to improve your communication skills.

-I worked in an organisation many years ago, where there was someone excellent at their job, but people would talk about their ‘unfortunate manner’ which was code for ‘they didn’t have good communication skills.’
+Many years ago I worked in an organisation where there was someone who was excellent at their job, but people would talk about their ‘unfortunate manner.’
+Which was code for ‘they didn’t have good communication skills.’
 This person was never given feedback on their lack of communication skills and instead became increasingly frustrated that their competence wasn’t recognised.
 This wasn’t the first time this has happened to them in their career.
 If only someone had advised them to work on their communication skills, their career would have soared.

 Communication skills encompass a wide range of skills – you may be strong in some, and weaker in others.
 Here’s 18 tips to help you improve your communication skills…